 Each asana provides different benefits.
 For example, the sarvangasana or Shoulder Stand invigorates and rejuvenates the whole body, making the spine supple and the legs free from varicose veins.
 Also, each asana has certain contra-indications.
 For example, the Shoulder Stand should not be done by those who have high blood pressure, or by pregnant women.

-Pranayama.
 Yoga makes us conscious of our breath.
-One important difference which is taught in yogic breathing is not to suck our stomachs in as we breathe in.
-As we inhale, we fill our lungs and breathe deeply to push our stomachs out.
-As we exhale, we throw our breath out, emptying our lungs and pulling our stomachs in.
+One important difference which is taught in yogic breathing is not to suck our tummy in as we inhale.
+As we inhale, we fill our lungs and breathe deeply to push our abdomen out.
+As we exhale, we throw our breath out, emptying our lungs and pulling our tummy in.

 Our need to focus on breathing relates itself to prana or life force.
 It is a barometer reflecting our state of mind.
 Upper chest or shallow breathing occurs when we are stressed, anxious or frightened.
 If we continue to breathe this way for long periods of time, we become lethargic and depressed.
 To counter this, yoga recommends deep diaphragmatic breathing.
 Long, deep breaths relieve stress and tension.
 Ujjayi, kapalabhati, sitali, nadi shodhana, and bhastrika, are all examples of breathing techniques in yoga.
 Since breath is the bridge that connects both mind and body, we can control our breathing to bring about balance.